foxssake/netfox/docs/netfox/guides/interpolators.md

 # Interpolators

 Tracks interpolators for various data types.
-Provided as an autoload.
+Provided as a static class.

 To smooth out motion between network ticks, [TickInterpolator] interpolates nodes' state properties between the current and the previous tick.
 The type of